jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-for-recas-users.md

 ### 3.4 Memory (RAM)

-Here you can select the amount of RAM memory you want associate with your Jupyter Notebook/Lab instance.
+Here you can select the amount of RAM memory you want associate with your Jupyter Lab instance.
 The available choices are: 8, 16 and 32 GB.
 You should select the mininum value that allow your application to run.